intervenehq/parser/README.md

 You can look for demo files in [`/demo`](https://github.com/tryintervene/parser/blob/main/demo)

+The output generated has JS code by default, you can use the `-l` flag to switch between [javascript, python, ruby, php]

 ### Help
 To learn about the commands in more details, please refer to the help command